wensir365/pkugcm/doc/readme.md

 # Change Log

+## 2017-Apr-11: Fix MPI problem

+Fix an important bug in mod_fft.f90 which induce running problem with MPI.
+A couple of days ago, I thought "fftini" (fftmod.f90) just need to be called for once.
+Thus, I add a line in "prolog" (puma.f90) to call "fftini" for just one time, and remove corresponding code from "gp2fc" and "fc2gp" in fftmod.f90.
+Today, I turn those work back.
+MPI function works fine again.
+Thank god!

+Moreover, I rename all the module files to "mod_xxxxxx.f90" except for puma.f90.

 ## 2017-Apr-9: New Profiling with OpenMP

 At pkuclimate.club, a new profiling with 2-thread OpenMP was performed as below.
 Got any clue?
 Seems useless...  :(